abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 [^plane-crash]: Talmadge, L3,989

-I don't intend this as a glorification of war or victory; merely in terms of lives spent, ending the war would have been a win.
+I don't mean to canonize war or victory; but merely in terms of lives spent, ending the war would have been a win.
 Just improving leadership would have been a win -- the Iranians' main tactic before and after Al-Faw was to overwhelm Iraqi positions with their untrained, martyrdom-motivated revolutionary infantry (more on this in the 'ideology' section below).

-Saddam was an early practitioner of my favorite hiring trick, the fine art known as 'culture fit'.
+Saddam was an early practitioner of my favorite hiring trick, the fine art of 'culture fit'.
 His "belief that Bedouin tribal courage and loyalty were the most important attributes of successful military leadership"[^bedouin] led to situations like this one:

 [^bedouin]: Woods, L341